What's with Andy?: Production

 The show is based on Andy Griffiths' children's series of Just! books (which were illustrated by Terry Denton), although many episodes are not directly based on the books.
 Changes from the books to the TV series include Andy's last name, which was originally that of his creator, and other minor name changes, such as Lori's name being Lisa in the books.
 The book series was based on the early life of Andy Griffiths.

 It was originally an interactive Flash movie with completely different voice actors and a promotion for Fox Kids.
 A TV adaptation was announced by CinéGroupe on March 23, 2001 for broadcast on Teletoon and Fox Family later on in the year.
 Saban Entertainment participated in production and held distribution rights (Saban International).
+Ownership of Series 1 was shared between the two companies; CineGroupe held all rights to the series in Canada, Fox Family Worldwide held US rights, while Pueblo Films, a shareholder of Saban International Paris, held rights in all other territories.

 The main production of the series moved to Canada in season 2, which was co-produced with the French studio SIP Animation (itself split from Saban Entertainment) and in association with German channel Super RTL.
-All the voice cast had to be replaced with this move with the exception of Andy Larkin's voice actor Ian James Corlett, as he was Canadian himself.
-As Saban Entertainment had by then been acquired by Disney, distribution of this season was handled by Disney subsidiary Buena Vista International Television.
+All the voice cast had to be replaced with this move except Andy Larkin's voice actor Ian James Corlett, as he was Canadian.
+The rights to Series 2 were shared between CinéGroupe, SIP and FKE, with CinéGroupe holding Canadian rights as with Series 1, SIP holding France and all other French-speaking territories, and Fox Kids Europe holding the rest.
+Distribution services outside Canada were handled by Disney subsidiary Buena Vista International Television, after Saban International's distribution arm was folded under it at the beginning of May 2002.

 In September 2003, the voice of Lori in Season 2, Jaclyn Linetsky, who also played the title character on Caillou, Meg in Mega Babies, and Megan O’ Connor in 15/Love, died in a traffic collision during production.
-She had managed to finish all of Season 2 prior to her death, but for the following season she was replaced by Eleanor Noble.
+She had managed to finish all of Season 2 before her death, but for the following season, she was replaced by Eleanor Noble.
+The episode "Nurse Jen" was dedicated in her memory.

+Season 3 was commissioned by Super RTL, who handled distribution rights to the season in German-speaking territories until October 2021.
+Unart Productions held distribution in Australia, New Zealand, and Asian territories until the end of November 2011, while CinéGroupe handled the rest of the world.

-Season 3 was a collaboration between CinéGroupe and Super RTL, and distributed by the production company directly.
-The whole series was later added to CinéGroupe distribution partner HG Distribution's catalogue.
+By 2015, the whole series was later added to CinéGroupe's distribution partner HG Distribution's catalogue.